 What is the Date on the Back of My Alarm or Carbon Monoxide Detector?

-The date found on the back of the equipment of your fire system is the date of manufacture.
-The life of your smoke or carbon monoxide detectors begin once they are installed in your home, but if you do not know exactly when the equipment was installed use the date as a point of reference.
+The date found on the back of the equipment of your fire system is the manufacture date.
+The life of your smoke or carbon monoxide detectors begins once they are installed in your home, but if you do not know exactly when the equipment was installed use the date as a point of reference.

 Do I Need to Replace my Fire System?

-You can double-check with the company that made your specific alarm or detector, but a general rule of thumb is that you should replace these items every 7-10 years.
+You can double-check with the company that made your specific alarm or detector, but a general rule of thumb is that you should replace smoke detectors every 7-10 years and carbon monoxide/smoke detector combos every 5-7 years.
 Manufacturers and equipment manuals will list the exact warranty and other important details about the lifespan of the safety equipment.